 - 11 Wrap Up

 Evaluate Your Photography Skills

-Photographing boxing is a fast paced, high skilled photography.
-You need top rate technical know how.
+Photographing boxing is fast-paced, high skilled photography.
+You need top-rate technical know-how.
 You need your skills specific to boxing match conditions.

 Practice Makes Pros